rymjo/agv_relaunch2018/README.md

     gulp css compiles SCSS files into CSS and minifies the compiled CSS gulp js minifies the themes JS file gulp vendor copies dependencies from node_modules to the vendor directory

+…or create a new repository on the command line

+echo "# agv_relaunch2018" >> README.md
+git init
+git add README.md
+git commit -m "first commit"
+git remote add origin https://github.com/rymjo/agv_relaunch2018.git git push -u origin master

+…or push an existing repository from the command line

+git remote add origin https://github.com/rymjo/agv_relaunch2018.git git push -u origin master

+…or import code from another repository

+You can initialize this repository with code from a Subversion, Mercurial, or TFS project.